-- 9) Utilize zoning mechanisms, such as TN zoning that allow for residential uses in the commercial areas, while limiting the expansion of commercial uses into residential neighborhoods - 10) Ensure that any redevelopment of the St. Gregory's site-or any future redevelopment in residential areas-is compatible with the character of the surrounding neighborhood - 11) Encourage mixed-income developments, offering both renter and owner options - 12) If Sibley Manor or other large market-rate or subsidized affordable housing complexes are redeveloped, District 15 requests that at least 30% of the new units provided on site are affordable to residents making below the St. Paul median income - 13) District 15 requests that the City implement architectural design standards to ensure that new residential construction is compatible with adjacent houses in scale, form and architectural design
+- 9) Utilize zoning mechanisms, such as TN zoning that allow for residential uses in the commercial areas, while limiting the expansion of commercial uses into residential neighborhoods - 10) Ensure that any redevelopment of the St. Gregory's site-or any future redevelopment in residential areas-is compatible with the character of the surrounding neighborhood - 11) Encourage mixed-income developments, offering both renter and owner options - 12) If Sibley Manor or other large market rate or subsidized affordable housing complexes are redeveloped, District 15 requests that at least 30% of the new units provided on site are affordable to residents making below the St. Paul median income REMOVED AT REQUEST OF TASK FORCE; REPLACEMENT BELOW - 12) Support a balance of housing types, tenures, and ownership models in the Shepard-Davern area of the Highland District, and pursue high quality housing that can serve as an amenity for the neighborhood. - 13) District 15 requests that the City implement architectural design standards to ensure that new residential construction is compatible with adjacent houses in scale, form and architectural design